 HISTORIC CHURCH ON THE CIRCLE

 In 1969, having outgrown the building, The First Congregational Church of Tallmadge moved into our current location at 85 Heritage Drive.
-The deed for the Historic Church was transferred to the Ohio Historical Society in 1971.
+The last regular service was held on the Circle May 11, 1969, and the new Church on Heritage Drive became our official home the following day.
 Today the Historic Congregational Church on Tallmadge Circle is managed by the city of Tallmadge, and it is available for weddings, baptisms, memorial services, community events, and special church services.